 - An executive summary (maximum of two pages) highlighting the proposed solution

-- Photographs, line drawings and graphs are permitted for illustrative purposes (included in the page limit)
+- Figures: photographs, line drawings and graphs for illustrative purposes (included in the page limit)

-- Audits (see #2 below) are not included in the page limit.
+- Audits (see #3 below) – These are not included in the page limit.

 Written Report Specifications

-Times, Times New Roman, or TMS Roman (If unavailable, a similar type with serifs is preferred over sans serif).
+- Font: Times, Times New Roman, or TMS Roman (or a similar serif type).